Lukáš Endl

-Lukáš Endl (born 17 June 2003) is a Czech footballer who currently plays as a centre back for Ružomberok on loan from Karviná.
+Lukáš Endl (born 17 June 2003) is a Czech professional footballer who plays as a centre-back for Karviná.

 Club career

-FC Zbrojovka Brno
+Zbrojovka Brno

-He made his professional debut for Zbrojovka Brno in the away match against Varnsdorf on 24 June 2020, which ended in a win 1:0.
+He made his professional debut for Zbrojovka Brno in the away match against Varnsdorf on 24 June 2020, which ended in a 1–0 win.

-MFK Karviná
+Karviná

 On 9 July 2024, Endl signed a multi-year contract with Karviná.

 Ružomberok (loan)

 On 15 August 2025, Endl joined Slovak club Ružomberok on a one-year loan deal.